switchalls/sw-udemy-angular2/sw.udemy-angular2.webapp/docs/course-project/testing.md

 Components with dependencies, eg. `auth.component.spec.ts`

-Use `beforeEach` to setup declarations and imports, eg.
+Use `TestBed` to setup declarations and imports, eg.

 ```
 describe('AuthComponent', () => {